Pomax/arduino-midi-recorder/README.md

 MIDI_CREATE_DEFAULT_INSTANCE();

-/**
-   Set up our MIDI field recorder
-*/
 void setup() {
   // we'll put some more code here in the next sections }

-/**
-   The "game loop" consists of checking whether we need to perform any file management, and then checking for MIDI input.
-*/
 void loop() {
   // we'll put some more code here in the next sections }